dimuuu/dimuuu/README.md

-## Hello there 👋
+## Hello there

-I'm designer, developer & maker from Kyiv, Ukraine now based to Madrid, España.
+I'm designer, developer & maker from Kyiv now based to Valencia.

-Currently busy shaping CRM company of the future at Attio 💫